 Unfortunately, shortly after that sales began to taper off.

-Ford wasn’t the only automaker who wanted an answer to the Jeep though.
+Ford wasn’t the only automaker who wanted an answer to the Jeep.
 Chevy’s Blazer (or the GMC Jimmy) entered the SUV market in 1969.
-As the latest contestant to enter a market that had become increasingly competitive, the first couple years of the Blazer’s life were marked by light sales, but that quickly changed.
+As the latest contestant to enter an increasingly competitive market, the first couple years of the Blazer’s life were marked by light sales, but that quickly changed.

 Chevy’s stunning innovation was to use a shortened version of their pickup truck in order to decrease production costs.
-Chevy could offer a large range of engine options at little additional cost because they were essentially making the same truck they already had been.
+This allowed Chevy to offer a large range of engine options at little additional cost because they were essentially making the same truck they already had been.
+It also meant they had more luxury options and transmission options.
+Including an automatic transmission, which the Bronco didn't gain until 1973.

 Bronco Second Generation 1978-1979